EPIC-guide/epic-guide.github.io/first.md

 collection: first
 ---

 Welcome!
-You just accepted your EDIC PhD offer, what's next?
+You just accepted your EDIC PhD offer---what's next?

 In your first year, you will get used to doing research, and are not expected to be fully productive yet.
 In most fields, you will probably not publish a paper in your first year.
 It's all about showing that you _can_ do it.
-Depending on your lab, you may or may not have an office yet, but you should anyway hang out in the common room ([INR 012](https://plan.epfl.ch/?room==INR%20012) and adjacent rooms).
+Depending on your lab, you may or may not have an office yet, but in any case, you should hang out in the common room ([INR 012](https://plan.epfl.ch/?room==INR%20012) and adjacent rooms).
-This way you can meet and socialize with people in the same boat as you.
+It's a great way to meet and socialize with other students in your cohort.

 ## Checklist

-* Deal with [administrative formalities](/first/admin) to get a residence permit.
+* Within a few days of your arrival, start some [administrative formalities](/first/admin) to get a residence permit.
-* Get [health insurance](/life/insurance) within 3 months, and it must be back-dated to cover you from your first day in Switzerland.
+* Get [health insurance](/life/insurance) within 3 months.
+It must be back-dated to cover you from your first day in Switzerland.
-* If you have a foreign driver's license, [exchange it for a Swiss one](/life/transportation#exchanging-a-foreign-drivers-license) within 12 months.
+* If you have a foreign driver's license, you can [exchange it for a Swiss one](/life/transportation#exchanging-a-foreign-drivers-license), but only in the first 12 months.
 * If you are a fellowship student, find a professor for a [semester project](/first/projects) as soon as possible.
-* Pass a "depth course" with a grade of at least 5 out of 6 within your first PhD year, i.e., a [course](/middle/courses) marked as such on the [EDIC website](https://www.epfl.ch/education/phd/edic-computer-and-communication-sciences/edic-computer-and-communication-sciences/edic-course-book/).
+* Pass a [depth course](/middle/courses) with a grade of at least 5 out of 6 within your first year.
-  * If you did a Masters at EPFL or ETH, you do not have to do this, talk to EDIC about it.
+  * If you did a Master's at EPFL or ETHZ, you do not have to do this.
+Talk to EDIC about it.
-* [Be a TA](/middle/ta) starting your second semester, so it's a good idea to ask your advisor and to look around for a course you'd enjoy TAing.
+* [TA a course](/middle/ta) starting from your second semester.
+As you wrap up your first semester, consult your advisor and look around for a course you'd enjoy TAing.
-* Pass a [candidacy exam](/first/candidacy) at the end of your first year.
+* Organize and pass your [candidacy exam](/first/candidacy) at the end of your first year.

 ## Where to ask for help